Maria Novaro: Short films

 One of Novaro's first short films (a school work: An Island Surrounded by Water, 1984) was acquired by the Museum of Modern Art in New York for its permanent film collection and was distributed in the United States by Women Make Movies.
 The film obtained a special mention from the jury at the Clermont-Ferrand Short Film Festival, and the Ariel for Best Fiction Short Film.

 Azul Celeste (1987) is a 40-minute short that was originally part of the movie “Historias de Ciudad” (produced by the Department of Cinematographic Activities of the UNAM).
-Already as an independent film, it won the Golden Dancer Award for Best Film at the Huesca Film Festival, and also the Fifth Centennial Prize, in addition to being nominated for an Ariel.
+Already as an independent film, it won the Golden Dancer Award for Best Film at the Huesca International Film Festival, and also the Fifth Centennial Prize, in addition to being nominated for an Ariel.

 Other short films featured in Novaro's filmography are: Sin Miedo (2010), La Morena (2004, also Best Film in Huesca), and Otoñal (1995) premiered at the Venice Festival in the Finestre Sulle Imagini section.